Also, solid advice for homeowners on alternatives to painting brick when that newer brick doesn’t quite match the older

 Brick and weep hole images below from Bob Vila’s home advice site (bobvila.com) and House Logic (houselogic.com)

-But the painting of brick – original, exposed brick in particular – is quite often a no-no, a big no-no, and not simply for aesthetic or even historical reasons.
+But the painting of brick – original, exposed brick in particular – is quite often not only not recommended, but also opens potential long-term risks to your historic home; it is not simply for aesthetic or even historical reasons.
 Structural integrity and the lasting life of both the exteriors and interiors of a structure are what we ought to be thinking about before addressing that old brickwork.

 Cover image from Five Reasons Why You’ll Regret Painting Your Brick House.